lemonase/lemonase.github.io/content/about-me.md

 - Game Development
 - Cryptocurrency and DeFi

-I'm not ashamed to say that there are tons of people who have far more knowledge and experience with everything I listed.
-I also understand that each of these topics are incredibly complex in their own right -- even before people build systems and frameworks around them.

-That's probably the main reason I wanted to start a blog.
-I wanted to share some of my thoughts and findings because maybe someone out there would find it useful.
-If nothing else, it will be my way of documenting my journey through tech.
+I wanted to share some of my thoughts and findings working with these technologies and doing projects as a way of documenting my journey through tech.

 ## Languages